 6. Excess Exhaust Smoke

-Black or grey smoke can appear when fuel is not burning correctly.
+Black or grey smoke may be emitted if the fuel is not burning properly.

 Benefits of Cleaning the Fuel Injectors

-Here are some of the biggest benefits drivers notice after professional fuel cleaning.
+These are some of the largest advantages that auto drivers notice after fuel cleaning services by professionals.

 Better Fuel Economy

-A clean injector sprays fuel more efficiently.
-This means less wasted fuel and fewer visits to the petrol station.
+A clean injector sprays the fuel better.
+This will reduce the amount of fuel that goes down the drain and the number of trips to the petrol station.

 Smoother Engine Performance